Mechanical Enterprises Mercutronic

 “Mercutronic” is a brand name of Mechanical Enterprises for their mercury-contact switches.
 The term “Mercutron” was occasionally used; this may have been the original name but for the most part it appears to have been used in error.
-The series was advertised in Modern Data, April 1970 on page 192 as the “Mercutronic Coding Keyboard” which uses a “mechanical switching approach based on the movement of mercury in a sealed flexible tube.”
+The series was advertised in Modern Data in April 1970 on page 192 as the “Mercutronic Coding Keyboard” which uses a “mechanical switching approach based on the movement of mercury in a sealed flexible tube.”
 That issue also mentioned that Mechanical Enterprises’ “Mercutronic Division” would be exhibiting at the 1970 Spring Joint Computer Conference (in booth 49007).

 Few details about these switches are known besides what is found in the patents.
 It seems that at least four series of Mercutronic switches were produced.